 Even more, current retirement policies make the retirement choice a weighty one, involving the sense of loss of salary, benefits, professional identity, and community.
 Universities could do much to disaggregate these social, psychological, and financial components of the decision.
 Some universities, for instance, have started offering “emeritus colleges” to provide continuity of intellectual community through lectures, reading groups, courses, and, in some cases, modest research stipends.
 UCLA’s Pathways to Retirement empowers faculty members to map out phased retirement, including reduced teaching loads and continued support for their research.
 Widener University offers a one-year terminal sabbatical, enabling faculty to be immersed in research or service before retirement.
 Continuity of health care as well as access to libraries, campus facilities, office space and opportunities to mentor junior scholars are particularly salient.
 The United Kingdom’s Job Release Scheme, for instance, encouraged older workers to retire a year early by extending income support.
 Providing a wider range of supportive, holistic options may be particularly important now in light of the unique risks that COVID-19 poses to older faculty.

-As a policy matter, these findings should inform university measures being taken now.
 Increasing retirement incentives could have long-term secondary benefits in promoting diversification.

 To be sure, the impact of retirement policy will be small in the near term given widespread hiring freezes.
 For institutions facing permanent budget cuts, faculty demographics may not improve for some indefinite time.
 Some may also question the equity implications of providing more resources to senior faculty at a time when young scholars, contingent faculty, and university staff are left bearing the brunt of layoffs, pay cuts, and other significant career disruptions.
 When the National Institutes of Health proposed incentives to retire labs in 2015, for example, some charged that it was “merely a mechanism for channeling more money to older researchers.”
 But short of Congress reversing its decision to eliminate mandatory retirement in universities, retirement incentives are an important policy lever with unrecognized long-term consequences.